University of Michigan School of Nursing

 Key features of the new building include active learning classrooms, a technologically-rich clinical learning center with simulation and skills labs, and simulated patient suites.

-- Certified LEED Gold.
+- LEED Gold.
 Building was designed to save 30% more energy than code required.
 Significant energy savings were provided from the chilled beam system and all LED lighting systems serving the building.

 - High-efficiency gas-fired boilers provide hot water for air handling unit heating coils, perimeter fin tube, and duct heating coils.